Saša Tabaković

 Saša Tabaković (born April 20, 1981) is a Slovenian actor, born to Bosnian parents.
 After finishing his studies at High School for Music (he was playing an accordion), he entered to study a play on Academy for Theater, Radio, Film, Television, where he graduated in 2005.
 For the diploma performance of Goldberg in "The Birthday party" by H. Pinter he was awarded with University Preseren award in 2005.
-Since that year he is a permanent member of Slovenian National Theater Drama in Ljubljana.
+Since that year he is a permanent member of Slovenian National Theater Drama in Ljubljana, where he plays notable and main roles from classical and modern drama.

+He received several awards for his creative work.
 He often sings sevdah, traditional Bosnian music, with different musical groups.
 He is married to Slovenian actress Polona Juh.